zarf-dev/zarf/README.md

 From the docs you can learn more about [installation](https://docs.zarf.dev/docs/operator-manual/set-up-and-install), [using the CLI](https://docs.zarf.dev/docs/user-guide/the-zarf-cli/), [making packages](https://docs.zarf.dev/docs/user-guide/zarf-packages/), and the [Zarf package schema](https://docs.zarf.dev/docs/user-guide/zarf-schema).

 Using Zarf in Github workflows?
-Checkout the [setup-zarf](https://github.com/defenseunicorns/setup-zarf) action.
-Install any version of Zarf and it's `init` package with zero added dependencies.
+Check out the [setup-zarf](https://github.com/defenseunicorns/setup-zarf)](https://github.com/defenseunicorns/setup-zarf) action.
+Install any version of Zarf and its `init` package with zero added dependencies.

 ## Developing